SOUMYA788/e-commerce-store/README.md

-Project Name: letsPURCHASE.COM (E-COMMERCE STORE)
+Project Name: letsPURCHASE.COM (a E-Commerce Store)

 A simple project with HTML, CSS and Vanila JavaScript

-Project Completed with only one demo link.